Kavinnila24/admission/README.md

-# using google form will be better option
+# using google form would be better option